speeters-chem/git_course_parallel_school/README.md

 **EX.1: Single Dev**
 ====================

+In this exercise you try the basic git command, how to set multiple remote repos and how manage branches workflow.

 EX.1.1 : BASIC COMMAND
 -----------------------

- - 1.1.1 Create local empty repository
+ - 1.1.1 Create a local empty repository

        mkdir ex1_1
        cd ex1_1
        git init

- - 1.1.2 Create README file in repo
+ - 1.1.2 Create a README file in repo

        touch README.md

- - 1.1.3 Add new file to commit
+ - 1.1.3 Add a new file to staging area

        git add  README.md